timetag/timetag.github.io/docs/actions.rst

 Embedded code can be wrapped in a  ``{`` and ``}`` .
 If the code contains curly brackets, a pair of ``{{{`` and ``}}}`` can be used.

-The embedded code uses a restricted sub-set of Python language.
+The embedded code uses a restricted sub-set of Python language, and a limited subset of numpy function is imported with `np`.
 Intenally, ETA uses Numba to compile the Python code into LLVM and link it with the built-in actions and other parts of the program.

 .. note::
     Please note that features that requires ``import`` , ``exec`` or file I/O are not available.
 Calling built-in actions in embedded code is not currently supported.

-    However, a limited subset of numpy function is imported with `np`.
+    We noticed that the built-in tools and actions already serve as a good basis for many different experiments.
+But we still want to add more actions for different analysis purposes.

 Examples
 ....